 - 1. Water Right Agreement between PacifiCorp and the State of Oregon

-- 2. Leases of Beds and Banks in Oregon

-- 3. Sequence of Performance Chart
+- 2. Sequence of Performance Chart

-- 4. Maps
+- 3. Maps

 This KLAMATH HYDROELECTRIC SETTLEMENT AGREEMENT ("Settlement") is made and entered into by and among the following entities who sign this Settlement:

 Ady District Improvement Company;